 Sometimes it feels like storm season is all year.
 Spring arrives with rain storms and tornadoes, while summer ushers in hurricane season.
-Before the Atlantic hurricane season tapers off in November, snowstorms are upon the north.
-In August the rains caused devastation for our friends in Louisiana.
+By the time the Atlantic hurricane season tapers off in November, snowstorms are upon the north.
+In August the storms wreaked havoc on our friends in Louisiana.
 The welfare of your family during hazardous storms should absolutely take priority.
 But even when the winds die down and the rain dries up, you still want to be sure that your home and family stay safe.
-Here are some recommendations for preparing your home’s heating and cooling equipment for storm season.
+Here are some tips for preparing your home’s heating and air conditioning equipment for storm season.

 Your outdoor air conditioning equipment should be positioned on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away over the course of a storm.
-If you are in a climate that produces hurricanes, it may be necessary to fasten your equipment with hurricane straps to protect the system from high winds.
-Ask your expert technician about securing your home’s AC during your Fall Tune-up.
+If you are in a climate that generates hurricanes, it may be necessary to fasten your equipment with hurricane straps to protect the system from high winds.
+Ask your expert technician about anchoring your home’s air conditioner during your Fall Tune-up.

 Stop the Surge

-You can’t really prevent the surge that often occurs during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Get a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
+You can’t actually prevent the surge that often happens during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any large appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
 This will help protect the electrical components in your heating and cooling equipment that the power surge could hurt.
 Remember to never touch any electrical components, and seek a technician’s help if you are not familiar with using surge protectors properly.

-You and your family need to acquire shelter first and foremost, but if time permits, turn off your HVAC system and cover the outside system with a tarp.
+Your loved ones and you need to acquire shelter first and foremost, but if time permits, shut off your heating and cooling system and cover the outside system with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and clean up any debris.

 This, Too, Shall Pass

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strogen's Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strogen's Service Experts and find out about our membership options to help keep your heating and air conditioning system in working order all year long.